janbre/PirateBoxRadio/README.md

 #### Add some tunes
 Now we're almost done!
 But we need to add some music!
 If you don't have any .ogg files at hand, you can download an awesome CC-licensed song which I've converted to .ogg here https://mega.co.nz/#!8skFTBRB!1ZB7himQzPXxnHs5MXtzVg4_UPir4COQXDQNhCCohUI
 Original can be found here http://www.jamendo.com/en/artist/352184/conway-hambone and license here https://creativecommons.org/licenses/by-sa/3./0

-Place it in ```/mnt/usb/PirateBox/Shared``` since you want to share it with the world.
+You can either choose to upload music to your PB via the network (that's what it's designed for y'know), or if you want to fill it with lots of music quickly, connect the USB-stick to your computer and place the files in  ```/mnt/usb/PirateBox/Shared``` since you want to share it with the world.
 Now run the following command which will find all .ogg files and list their locations in playlist1.txt:
 ```
 find /mnt/usb -name "*.ogg" > /mnt/usb/playlist1.txt
 ```